gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![two-posts](two-posts.png)

 Which looks great!
-Except…the order of the posts is wrong.
+Except… the order of the posts is wrong.

 But this is easy to fix.
 When querying a connection of some type, you can pass a variety of arguments to the query.
 You can `sort` and `filter` nodes, set how